hubba368/hubba368.github.io/Neuro.md

 images:

 bgImg: assets/images/mscbackground.png
-class: MSC
+class: msc
 ---

 {% include pageButton.html buttonName="View On Github" url="https://github.com/hubba368/mscproj" %}

-{% include pageButton.html buttonName="View Dissertaion PDF" url="assets/mscDiss.pdf" %}
+{% include pageButton.html buttonName="View Dissertation PDF" url="assets/mscDiss.pdf" %}

 This project centered around Neuroevolution, an adjacent field of unsupervised machine learning, in a similar vein to more well known methods such as Monte Carlo Tree Search or Q Learning.
 How Neuroevolution differs is that it combines neural network implementations with Genetic Algorithms to allow the network to reconfigure its structure over time, instead of learning through using pre-made datasets.